Fitted value iteration methods for bicausal optimal transport: Sample complexity

+We denote $\pi^{*}_C$ as a minimizer of the problem \eqref{eq:cons}-\eqref{eq:chi2}.
+Note that $\pi^{*}_C$ may not be $\pi^f$ with some $f \in \cF$.
 Definition \ref{def:suboptimal} introduces the concept of value suboptimality to measure the accuracy of an approximator $f$ with respect to $\pi^*_C$. \begin{definition} Given an initial state $s_0$, an approximator $f$ is said to be $\varepsilon$-optimal with respect to $\pi^*_C$ if

 \end{definition} Our definition of $\varepsilon$-optimality differs slightly from its counterpart in RL \cite[Definition 2.1]{duan2021risk}.
 In our case, $\pi^f$ depends only on $(f_1, \ldots, f_T)$ and not on $f_0$.
 Therefore, we include the first term to account for the suboptimality of $f_0$ in Definition \ref{def:suboptimal}.
 The constant $2$ is introduced for scaling purposes.